R-EM/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Here, I chose to use the model for autonomouse driving that was used by NVidia.
+At first, three convolutional layers are used, each having a 5x5 filter size, and then passed on to two different convolutional layers with a 3x3 filter size each.
+The data is then flattened, and sent through three fully connected layers before producing an output.

+For improving performance, a pre-processing functions was written and called before using the NVidia model mentioned above.
+First, the data is normalized with zero mean, then cropped since all the data from each image is not necessary, and finally resized to a smaller format to lessen computation time during training.

-####2.
-Attempts to reduce overfitting in the model
+#### Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+While training the network, the data is first shuffled before being fed into training using a generator.
+Apart from that, a dropout layer was used after the convolutional layers and before the data is flattened.

+Some data augmentation has also been done in the form of flipping the images horizontally, and using the cameras.
+Horizontally flipping the images allows the vehicle to not overfit the curves, and using the side cameras helps with recovery driving if the car gets close to the sides.

-####3.
-Model parameter tuning
+#### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

-####4.
-Appropriate training data
+#### Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+A significant amount of data was tested and discarded, but what I found gave me the best results was using three laps of center lane driving, and two laps of center lane driving in reverse.
+This combined with the data augmentation proved sufficient.
+However, the vehicle does not drive as smoothely as a human would, so something that could be of benefit here would be to add a lap of smooth driving, and adding some driving data around specific areas that may not completely satisfy the vehicle's performance.

 ###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+First, the LeNet model architecture was tested for autonomous driving.
+While this network was able to drive the vehicle, it was found to be slightly lacking.
+Searching for a more complex architecture, NVidia's model proved to do exactly what this project requires.
+Namely to provide a steering angle based on a vehicle's position on the road.

+The data that was collected was split into a training and validation set, where the training data contained 80% of the samples taken, and the validation set contained 20%.
+The error was calculated using the Mean Square Error (MSE), but it was found that the validation error was not an accurate measure of how well a model performed.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.